Equality & Diversity Policy

 Due Diligence Processes to manage risks of Slavery and Human Trafficking

 - Where possible we build long standing relationships with our suppliers and subcontractors and make clear our expectations of business behaviour.

-- The Company undertakes due diligence when considering taking on new suppliers and regularly reviews its existing suppliers.
+- The Company undertakes due diligence when considering taking on new suppliers and reviews its existing suppliers.